nachocaru/xaprb.com/content/blog/2006-12-02-how-to-number-rows-in-mysql.md

 | pear   | bradford   |          2 | pear   |
 +--------+------------+------------+--------+</pre>

 How does that work?
-I&#8217;m restarting the row number each time the `type` column changes, by keeping track of the value it had in the last row.
-And I&#8217;m simultaneously incrementing and selecting the row number in each row.
+I'm restarting the row number each time the `type` column changes, by keeping track of the value it had in the last row.
+And I'm simultaneously incrementing and selecting the row number in each row.

-The spurious `dummy` column has to be there, but if your version of MySQL supports it, you can use a subquery in the `FROM` clause to eliminate columns you don&#8217;t want in the results.
+The spurious `dummy` column has to be there, but if your version of MySQL supports it, you can use a subquery in the `FROM` clause to eliminate columns you don't want in the results.

 ### Efficiency

-All I&#8217;m doing is maintaining a bit of extra memory and performing a few small comparisons and assignments for each row, so this technique is very efficient.
+All I'm doing is maintaining a bit of extra memory and performing a few small comparisons and assignments for each row, so this technique is very efficient.
 ### Playing with fire

-You can refer to the generated `row_number` column in a `HAVING` or `GROUP BY` clause, but don&#8217;t burn your fingers.
+You can refer to the generated `row_number` column in a `HAVING` or `GROUP BY` clause, but don't burn your fingers.
 This technique is very much like playing with fire.
 The result of assigning to a variable and using it in the same statement (in the `HAVING`, for example) depends on the query plan the server chooses, the phase of the moon, and probably other things too.
-Before you use this technique, you should read and understand the [section on user-defined variables in the MySQL Manual][2], and decide whether it&#8217;s safe for your query.
+Before you use this technique, you should read and understand the [section on user-defined variables in the MySQL Manual][2], and decide whether it's safe for your query.

-Now that you&#8217;ve read that section of the manual, particularly the part about the aliased expression, you should understand why the following query might be a safer paradigm when using the result in the `HAVING` clause, even though it produces another dummy column:
+Now that you've read that section of the manual, particularly the part about the aliased expression, you should understand why the following query might be a safer paradigm when using the result in the `HAVING` clause, even though it produces another dummy column:

 <pre>set @type = '';
 set @num  = 1;